The Self-Employed Worker's Guide to The Business Travel Tax Deduction

 As a rule of thumb, all travel-related expenses while on a business trip are tax deductible.
 You can also claim meals while traveling, but be careful with entertainment expenses (like going out for drinks!).
-Here are some common types of write-offs you should use a business expense tracker to record.
+Here are some common types of write-offs you should use a travel expense tracker to record.

 Flights, train, and car rental expenses all count as tax write offs.
 Don’t forget the Uber ride from the airport and back!